-Residential roof repair is often a costly investment for most homeowners, which is why they often wonder if they can manage this work on their own.
+Residential roof repair is often a costly investment for most homeowners, which is why they often wonder if they can manage DIY roof repair.
 Online videos and other tutorials often make it seem as if DIY roof repair is an easy task, and that hiring a professional roofing contractor is nothing but a waste of money.

 While a homeowner certainly can manage certain minor roof repairs on their own, the real question is if they should tackle this job themselves.
 While it might seem cheaper to replace shingles and other materials yourself, future roof repair bills as well as costs for interior water damage repair and mold cleanup might far outweigh those initial savings!